Fred Hampton: FBI investigation

-Assassination
+Assassination and funeral

 Prelude

 On the night of November 13, 1969, while Hampton was in California, Chicago police officers John J. Gilhooly and Frank G. Rappaport were killed in a gun battle with Panthers; one died the next day.
 A total of nine police officers were shot.
 Spurgeon Winter Jr, a 19-year-old Panther, was killed by police.
 Another Panther, Lawrence S. Bell, was charged with murder.
-In an unsigned editorial headlined "No Quarter for Wild Beasts," the Chicago Tribune urged that Chicago police officers approaching suspected Panthers "should be ordered to be ready to shoot."
+In an unsigned editorial headlined "No Quarter for Wild Beasts", the Chicago Tribune urged that Chicago police officers approaching suspected Panthers "should be ordered to be ready to shoot."

 As part of the larger COINTELPRO operation, the FBI was determined to prevent any improvement in the effectiveness of the BPP leadership.
 The FBI orchestrated an armed raid with the Chicago police and Cook County State's Attorney on Hampton's Chicago apartment.
 They had obtained detailed information about the apartment, including a layout of furniture, from O'Neal.
 An augmented, 14-man team of the SAO (state Special Prosecutions Unit) was organized for a predawn raid; they were armed with a search warrant for illegal weapons.

 On the evening of December 3, Hampton taught a political education course at a local church, which was attended by most Panther members.
 Afterward, as was typical, he was accompanied to his Monroe Street apartment by Johnson and several Panthers: Blair Anderson, James Grady, Ronald "Doc" Satchell, Harold Bell, Verlina Brewer, Louis Truelock, Brenda Harris and Mark Clark.
 O'Neal was already there, having prepared a late dinner, which the group ate around midnight.
 O'Neal had slipped the secobarbital into a drink that Hampton consumed during the dinner to sedate Hampton so he would not awaken during the subsequent raid.
 O'Neal left after dinner.
-At about 1:30 am, December 4, Hampton fell asleep mid-sentence while talking to his mother on the telephone.
+At about 1:30 a.m., December 4, Hampton fell asleep mid-sentence while talking to his mother on the telephone.

 Although Hampton was not known to take drugs, Cook County chemist Eleanor Berman later reported that she had run two tests, each showing evidence of barbiturates in Hampton's blood.
 An FBI chemist failed to find similar traces, but Berman stood by her findings.